-Hey Team, welcome to Activity 2 of Google CS First Sports!
+Hey team, welcome to Activity Two of Google CS First Sports.

 An event in computer science is something that makes an action happen.